SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: METHODS

-where $\mathbf{Q}_t \in \mathbb{R}^4$, $\mathbf{v}_t \in \mathbb{R}^3$, $\mathbf{F}_t \in \mathbb{R}^3$, and $\boldsymbol{\tau}_t \in \mathbb{R}^3$ correspond to body orientation, body velocity, external force, and external torque, respectively.
-The reward functions consists of velocity tracking rewards that enable the robot to follow the desired velocity $\mathbf{v}^*$ computed by the velocity generator.
+where $z_t$, $\bm{Q}_t \in \mathbb{R}^4$, $\bm{v}_t \in \mathbb{R}^3$, $\bm{F}_t \in \mathbb{R}^3$, and $\bm{\tau}_{\mathrm{ext},t} \in \mathbb{R}^3$ correspond to base height, body orientation in quaternions, body velocity, external force and external torque disturbances, respectively.
+We design the velocity tracking rewards to enable the robot to follow the desired velocity $\bm{v}^*$ computed by the velocity modulator.
 Regularization rewards are included to help robot maintain stable posture and smooth joint level actions.
 The detailed reward terms and corresponding weights are shown in Table \ref{tab:reward_terms1}.